Punisher

-In feature films, the character has been portrayed by Dolph Lundgren in The Punisher (1989), by Thomas Jane in The Punisher (2004), and by Ray Stevenson in Punisher: War Zone (2008).
-Jon Bernthal portrays the character in the Marvel Cinematic Universe, appearing in the second season of Daredevil (2016), the spin-off series The Punisher (2017–2019), the first season of Daredevil: Born Again (2025), and is scheduled to return in an untitled Punisher television special, the second season of Born Again, and Spider-Man: Brand New Day (all three in 2026).
-The Punisher has enjoyed some mainstream success on television, making guest appearances on series such as Spider-Man and The Super Hero Squad Show, where the depiction of his violent behavior was toned down for family viewers.
+The Punisher was among the first of a wave of violent antiheroes in American comic books.
+From the early 2000s, the Punisher's skull emblem was adopted by segments of the U.S. military and law enforcement, as well as by far-right political groups, generating sustained public controversy and repeated criticism from Conway, who argued that such use contradicted the character's rejection of institutional justice.
+The Punisher has been portrayed in film by Dolph Lundgren in The Punisher (1989), Thomas Jane in The Punisher (2004), and Ray Stevenson in Punisher: War Zone (2008).
+Jon Bernthal portrays the character in the Marvel Cinematic Universe, first in the second season of Daredevil (2016) and then in the spin-off series The Punisher (2017–2019), the revival series Daredevil: Born Again (2025), the television special The Punisher: One Last Kill (2026), and the film Spider-Man: Brand New Day (2026).